rajangdavis/macrocosm_js/README.md

 ![My pedalboard](pedalboard.png)

-The app in only supported by browsers that have support for the [Web MIDI API](https://developer.mozilla.org/en-US/docs/Web/API/Web_MIDI_API).
+The app is only supported by browsers that have support for the [Web MIDI API](https://developer.mozilla.org/en-US/docs/Web/API/Web_MIDI_API)

 ## Supported features
 1. Contains a UI for controlling all of the knobs, expression, and tempo for the following pedals: